Homemade Butter Is Easier Than You Might Think

 Place the butter onto a sheet of plastic wrap.
 Roll it up and twist the ends of the plastic wrap to form a log, and chill in the fridge to solidify.

-Pour the remaining buttermilk through a fine mesh sieve, then pour into an airtight container for storage.
+Pour the leftover liquid from making butter through a fine mesh sieve, then pour your finished buttermilk into an airtight container for storage.